-Harford County Public Schools will require a waiver from the requirements set forth by the Blueprint for the distribution of public and private Pre-K slots for school years 2022-23 and 2023-24.
+HCPS will require a waiver from the requirements set forth by the Blueprint for the distribution of public and private Pre-K slots for school years 2022-23 and 2023-24.
+The linked artifact provides details of pre-K seats for SY 22-23.